jesvedberg/tpix/README.md

 ### Usage

-By default `tpix` will show images that are smaller than the width of the terminal and their native size, and resize larger images to fit the terminal.
+By default `tpix` will show images that are smaller than the width of the terminal at their native size, and resize larger images to fit the terminal.

 ```
 tpix image.jpg